 Contact between pack goats and bighorn sheep can result in disease transmission [Possibly, but this is unproven and speculative.
 No record of that has ever occurred except in controlled research situations; situations that are wildly unlikely to occur in a natural habitat, where these animals are much more likely to want to remain separated.
 NEPA requires that real science and real instances of stated contacts be cited as a justification for the limitations placed on a wilderness user].

 Mycoplasma ovipneumoniae, which is commonly carried by domestic goats [This sadly, is a patent falsehood as it is not 'commonly' carried at all.
-In fact, two recent research reports indicate that there is very little occurrence of M in the goat community as a whole.
-Additionally, the recent Besser, et. al, research project quoted below, indicates that even goats purposely infected with , still didn’t cause lethal pneumonia in the researc],
+In fact, two recent research reports indicate that there is very little occurrence of Mycoplasma ovipneumoniae in the goat community as a whole.
+Additionally, the recent Besser, et. al, research project quoted below, indicates that even goats purposely infected with Mycoplasma ovipneumoniae, still didn’t cause lethal pneumonia in the captive research bighorn sheep],

 …can be transmitted to bighorn sheep when the species interact [Once again, unproven and speculative.
-When has an interaction like this ever occurred?
+When has an interaction like this ever occurred in the real world (ie. outside of a research setting)?
 Meaning when has a packgoat left his/her handler and gone looking for BHS.
 Quite simply, it hasn’t. and it hasn’t because it mitigates against normal Packgoat behavior as noted above.
 Once again, NEPA requires that justifications for limitations placed on a wilderness user must be based on documented science and events.
 Not on suppositions that it ‘probably has happened’ or ‘could happen’.].

 This pathogen can trigger pneumonia outbreaks in bighorn sheep, leading to high mortality in the bighorn sheep populations (Besser et al. 2017) [This is the most egregious statement of all.
 Quite simply, That was NOT the conclusion of Besser’s research, and indeed is patently false].
 His actual conclusion as stated in his research: 'M. ovipneumoniae strains carried by domestic goats were transmitted to comingled bighorn sheep, triggering development of pneumonia.
-However, the severity of the disease was markedly milder than that seen in similar experiments with domestic sheep strains of the bacterium'.afterhad in order to verify pneumonia actually had occurred.
-The end result was that they didn’t actually have pneumonia.
+However, the severity of the disease was markedly milder than that seen in similar experiments with domestic sheep strains of the bacterium'.
+Furthermore, although there was reported evidence of respiratory illness while the bighorn sheep were alive, Besser never confirmed that the animals had pneumonia, not even after he had killed them in order to look at their lungs to verify pneumonia actually had occurred.
+The end result was that they didn’t actually have pneumonia. (note: the researcher killed the bighorn sheep, not disease from comingling with domestic goats).

-It is also very relevant that study goats in one of the 2 described studies were ONLY because he purposely gave it to them.
+It is also very relevant that Besser’s study goats in one of the 2 described studies were ONLY infected with Mycoplasma ovipneumoniae because he purposely gave it to them.
 They were unquestionably not infected until his intervention.
-The BHS reaction, according to Dr. Besser, was markedly milder AND there was no proof that the sheep even had pneumonia.
-The eventual result of the histology performed after they were put down indicatepresence of pneumonia.
+The BHS reaction, according to Dr. Besser, was markedly milder AND there was no proof that the bighorn sheep even had pneumonia.
+The eventual result of the histopathology performed after they were put down did NOT indicate or describe the presence of pneumonia.

 Now, finally, in addition to the fact that there is no concrete indication that would indicate the need to restrict goats from wilderness areas inhabited by BHS,

-Dr. Besser also stated in his article to the Wyoming Wild Sheep Foundation: “If the low prevalence of ‘the carriage of M. ovipneumoniae by packgoats is confirmed by testing (and it was)… I believe that M. ovipneumoniae test-negative packgoats represent a negligible risk for triggering pneumonia outbreaks in bighorn sheep and that it would be reasonable to take this into account when setting public lands policies.”
+Dr. Besser also stated in his article to the Wyoming Wild Sheep Foundation: “If the low prevalence of ‘the carriage of M. ovipneumoniae by packgoats is confirmed by testing” (and it was)… “I believe that M. ovipneumoniae test-negative packgoats represent a negligible risk for triggering pneumonia outbreaks in bighorn sheep and that it would be reasonable to take this into account when setting public lands policies.”